CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/sila_EN/sila_EN.rst

 If you trust the certificate, click :guilabel:`Yes` in the dialog box to continue the connection, otherwise click :guilabel:`No`.
 In this case, the connection will be aborted.

+By default the software will only remember your choice until you close the software.
+If you want the software to save your choice you can check the :guilabel:`Always trust this certificate` box.
+The next time you connect to this server you won't be asked again to accept the certificate.

 By clicking :guilabel:`View Certificate` you get more information about the certificate.
 There you can see, most importantly,